 - a.
 Pecho Energy Storage Center.
 Public hearing and proposed order on whether to receive documents into the hearing record and adopting the committee's proposed decision regarding whether the Pecho Energy Storage Center Application for Certification (AFC) is exempt from NOI process under Public Resources Code section 25540.6(a)(3) and should be processed as an application for certification under Public Resources Code section 25519 and following.
 On November 23, 2021, Pecho LD Energy Storage, LLC, a joint venture of Hydrostor, Inc. and Meridiam Infrastructure Partners, filed an AFC to construct and operate the Pecho Energy Storage Center, an advanced compressed air storage facility in San Luis Obispo County. - b.
 Gem Energy Storage Center.
 Public hearing and proposed order on whether to receive documents into the hearing record and adopting the committee's proposed decision regarding whether the Gem Energy Storage Center AFC is exempt from the NOI process under Public Resources Code section 25540.6(a)(3) and should be processed as an application for certification under Public Resources Code section 25519 and following.
-On December 1, 2021, c.
+On December 1, 2021, GEM A-CAES LLC filed an AFC to construct and operate the Gem Energy Storage Center, an advanced compressed air storage facility, in unincorporated Kern County. - c.
 Possible closed session deliberation on the proposed joint decision.
 (Government Code section 11126(c)(3)).